jsetton/alexa-assistant/README.md

             ```

     * If upgrading from v2:
-        * Create ask hidden directory and states file adding the skill id listed under your [Alexa developer console](https://developer.amazon.com/alexa/console/ask).
+        * Create ask hidden directory and states file adding the Skill ID listed under your [Alexa developer console](https://developer.amazon.com/alexa/console/ask).
 This will prevent duplicate skills from being created under your account.
             ```
             $ cat .ask/ask-states.json
             {